 Now, from the summit, we notice some half-dozen Leucostictes flying among the rocks and on the snow-drifts below, on the north and northeast side of the peak.
 Desiring to see if more birds could not be brought to view we started several boulders down the mountain side and discharged one of our firearms a number of times.
 This method proved successful; for the uproar brought forth the largest gathering of Leucostictes I had ever seen, a conservative estimate being twenty birds.
 And now, although I had previously cautioned him of the danger, Carriger in his enthusiasm hurried down to where the flock was assembled and in doing so picked out a treacherous route which led to where a sheer wall drops some 2,000 feet.
 For an instant he lost his footing among the loose boulders and narrowly escaped being dashed over the precipice.
 But this narrow escape was soon forgotten when we reached the ledge on the edge of the chasm; for never before was enjoyed such intimacy with perhaps the rarest of all our breeding birds.

 This early account is dramatic.
 An expedition of men scaling dangerously high peaks at a time when the sport of mountaineering was just gaining momentum.
-A heroic quest to be the first ever to see and document these high-altitude nests.
 A heroic quest to be the first ever to see these high-altitude nests.
 This is an adventure I’m not likely to experience first-hand.
 Yet in their observations and descriptions of these birds, I find direct corollaries in what I can observe from our kitchen window today, as some eighty GCRFs attempt to feed in very high winds.

 … The Rosy Finch, as some would prefer to call the Leucosticte, is ever active either on foot or wing, among the rocks, along the cliffs or while feeding on stranded insects upon the snow.
 Endowed by nature to combat the fierce gales which prevail almost continually in these high altitudes, this bird possesses great power in its broad stretch of wing.
 The flight is rapid, in long, graceful, sweeping curves, and the birds mount hundreds of feet even against strong head winds without much apparent effort.